ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 	This mechanism is used for sending notifications and other requests to AEs and CSEs that are not directly reachable via the Mca or Mcc reference points, e.g. because of firewalls or NATs.

+**No-Response Requests**

+:	No-response requests are supported for requests that do not require a response.
+This is especially
+	useful for constrained devices that do not need to wait for a response, or cannot handle possible error responses.

+	!!! info "Experimental Feature"
+		This feature is still experimental and might change according to specification changes.

 **Notifications**